ibrahim-senzia/Quiz-Explorer.App/README.md

 # Getting Started
 To get started with the quiz management system, follow the steps below:

-1. Clone the repository to your local machine. git@github.com:ibrahim-senzia/Quiz-Explorer.App.git
+1. Clone the repository to your local machine.
-2. Navigate to the project directory. cd Quiz-Explorer.App
+2. Navigate to the project directory.
 3. Run the Python script quiz_management_system.py in your preferred Python environment. pipenv install

 # Functionality